-- Presentations at the EXOPAG/AAS meetings - Presentations to the NExSS community - Emails sent to the NExSS group and EXOPAG groups - Targeted emails soliciting input from scientists with required expertise - Input collected from the NExSS Biosignatures and SAG16 workshop - Input collected from hackathlon session at NExSS Face-to-Face meeting (25 participants) - Representatives of the LUVOIR and HabEx STDTs on the SAG15 team, attended telecons, and provided updates on progress - ESA/Gaia Mission - ESO/ELT Project links to the SAG15 report draft, providing step-by-step overview on the evolution of the report as well as a copy of the up-to-date report.
+- Presentations at the EXOPAG/AAS meetings - Presentations to the NExSS community - Emails sent to the NExSS group and EXOPAG groups - Targeted emails soliciting input from scientists with required expertise - Input collected from the NExSS Biosignatures and SAG16 workshop - Input collected from hackathlon session at NExSS Face-to-Face meeting (25 participants) - Representatives of the LUVOIR and HabEx STDTs on the SAG15 team, attended telecons, and provided updates on progress - ESA/Gaia Mission - ESO/ELT Project

-The advanced draft of the report was circulated in Oct 2016 in the EXOPAG, NExSS communities and sent to topical experts
+The advanced draft of the report was circulated in Oct 2016 in the EXOPAG, NExSS communities and sent to topical experts Near-final draft was circulated in May 2017 in the SAG15 group.

 SAG15 Website: The SAG15 website (http://eos-nexus.org/sag15/) was established right after the approval of SAG15 by the Astrophysics Subcommittee.
-The website contains
+The website contains links to the SAG15 report draft, providing step-by-step overview on the evolution of the report as well as a copy of the up-to-date report.